Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - if we made an incremental improvment in area A or area B, which would prevent the broadest class of problems going ahead ?
 [5WhysWithHumansNotRobots]
 - human error is NEVER a root cause [OnFindingRootCauses] : You can’t fix people, but you can fix systems and processes to better support them.
 Learning is the goal during post-mortems (cf. [Learning Through Blameless Reviews] for a nice quick slideshow) + questions examples : [InfiniteHows]
-- share your postmortem in an accessible, standardized way : [HoneYourProductionIncidentPostmortems] & [EtsyDebriefingFacilitationGuide]
+- share your postmortem in an accessible, standardized way :
+    + [EtsyDebriefingFacilitationGuide]
+    + [HoneYourProductionIncidentPostmortems]
+        1. Take notes as you put out the fire
+        2. Who has point?
+Who has comms?
+Define your roles
+        3. Do follow-up analysis before the data – and your passion – evaporates
+        4. Know when to give up
+        5. Share your postmortem in an accessible, standardized way
 - tooling: https://github.com/etsy/morgue : PHP based web application to help manage your postmortems, made by Etsy
 - FTA = Fault Tree method = Arbre des défaillances : ~ méthode des "5 whys" avec une mindmap
 - train people to handle those situations : [IncidentManagementAtGoogle]